Scott "SINC" Sinclair

 I've worked as an AP Attendant for the Institute of Contemporary Art in Boston—a great job as far as paying rent is concerned.
 I worked this by day and focused on self-promotion for editorial by night.

-I've painted illustrations for Playboy, Ray-gun, the New York Times, Atlantic Monthly, Transworld Skate and Surf, album covers for hundreds of bands, shown in several illustration annuals, and hold awards from both Communication Arts and American Illustration for excellence in traditional media.
+I've painted illustrations for Playboy, Ray-gun, the New York Times, Atlantic Monthly, Transworld Skate and Surf, album covers for many bands, shown in several illustration annuals, and hold awards from both Communication Arts and American Illustration for excellence in traditional media.

 The opportunity to be a featured, recurring illustrator for the Progressive is, to this day, a highlight of my career.